clearlon/color-space-conversion/ICC profile/README.md

-# What is ICC Profile？
+# What is ICC profile？